mvhs-apcsp/functions2/README.md

 ## Goal

-Write the following functions.
+Implement the following functions.

 **Start with the code that tests the method**, then use that code to think about the problem and write your function.

+Make a commit after correctly implementing each function.

 DO NOT print inside of functions.